sebastiangeiger01/bikesharing/deliverables/deployment.md

 # Deployment
 Before starting any containers, you want to make sure everything is configured correctely.
 This involves database, mail and security configuration.
-If you use Docker Compose create the following three files:
+Configure following files from our repository:

 **database.conf**
 ```